Lou Duva: Rise to fame

-In 1979, ESPN became interested in showing Main Events shows from Ice World, and they began to do so soon after.
-The shows and presence caught the eyes of future world champions such as Rocky Lockridge, Bobby Czyz and Livingstone Bramble, all of which signed up with Main Events.
-However, trouble came with success: as a result of all the work Lou was putting in as a trainer, bail bondsman and everything else he was doing, he suffered his first heart attack during that year.
-Doctors told him he needed to step off some of his activities, so Lou decided to drop any activities which weren't related to boxing.
+In 1979, ESPN began showing Main Events shows from Ice World.
+Rocky Lockridge, Bobby Czyz and Livingstone Bramble all signed up with Main Events.
+Duva suffered his first heart attack during that year.
+Doctors told him he needed to step off some of his activities, so he dropped any activities which weren't related to boxing.
 He became a full-time boxing manager and trainer.

-Dan Duva formed a friendship with Shelly Finkel, a powerful boxing power broker who convinced middleweight contender Alex Ramos, future world light welterweight champion Johnny Bumphus, future world heavyweight champion Tony Tucker, the late light middleweight prospect Tony Ayala Jr. and heavyweight prospect Mitch Green to join Main Events.
-Lou was trainer and manager.
+Dan formed a friendship with Shelly Finkel, a powerful boxing power broker who convinced middleweight contender Alex Ramos, future world light welterweight champion Johnny Bumphus, future world heavyweight champion Tony Tucker, the late light middleweight prospect Tony Ayala Jr. and heavyweight prospect Mitch Green to join Main Events.
+Duva was trainer and manager.

 In 1981, Main Events became the promoter of the first bout between Sugar Ray Leonard and Thomas Hearns, won by Leonard by a knockout in round 14.
 It was the largest grossing non-heavyweight bout until then, making $40 million.
-Duva, however, could not celebrate long, as wife Enes had been diagnosed with Multiple sclerosis.
+Duva's wife Enes was diagnosed with Multiple sclerosis.

 1984 was a highly successful year for Duva and Main Events.
 He had Bumphus, Lockridge, Bramble and Mike McCallum crowned as world champions, and he signed future world champions Mark Breland, Evander Holyfield, Pernell Whitaker and Meldrick Taylor right after their participation in the Olympics in Los Angeles.
 He also signed Olympian Tyrell Biggs.

 In 1985 he was named manager of the year by the American Boxing Writer's Association.
 Holyfield was the next to be crowned world champion, when he beat Dwight Muhammad Qawi in 1986.
 That was the year that his wife Enes died after fighting her disease for five years.

 Breland and Vinny Pazienza followed the championship route for Main Events, winning their first world titles in 1987, year in which he was named Trainer of The Year by the WBA.
 Taylor followed Whitaker and Pazienza by beating Buddy McGirt in 1988 for the world light welterweight title.